 - Visible on the skin, making it a cosmetic concern for some women

-Contraceptives, such as intrauterine devices (IUD) or implants, could be considered if you often forget to change the patch every week.
-However, if you want to protect yourself from sexually transmitted infections (STDs), condoms are the best method.
-Combined use of condoms and patches can provide you effective prevention of pregnancy along with protection from STDs.
+Contraceptives, such as intrauterine devices (IUD) or implants, can be considered if you often forget to change the patch every week.
+However, if you want to protect yourself from STIs, condoms are the best method.
+Combined use of condoms and patches can provide you effective prevention of pregnancy along with protection from STIs.

 Contraindications To Use A Birth Control Patch

-Birth control patches are not indicated for all women.
-All hormonal contraceptives containing estrogens, such as birth control pills, rings, and patches, are not recommended for women who are 35 years or older and a smoker.
-Smoking and age factors could increase the risk of estrogen-related issues.
+Birth control patches are not suitable for all women.
+All hormonal contraceptives containing estrogens, such as birth control pills, rings, and patches, are not recommended for women who are obese with BMI ≥35 kg/m2 and/or smokers and are 35 years or older.
+Smoking, obesity and age factors could increase the risk of estrogen-related issues.

 The use of a birth control patch is also contraindicated if you have or had any of the following health conditions (6).